 To avoid getting infected always check the source of the software you are about to download, routinely scan your PC for possible infection at least ones a week and always check for the latest update of your OS and anti-virus.

 Similar to Trojans, spyware infects a computer by masquerading as a harmless free software.
-Ones installed into the system, it called install additional software that monitors the users internet activity, gathering this sensitive information and forwarding it to the attacker in which they could exploit it for their own purpose.
-To avoid this follow the same method in removing a Trojan, use an anti-malware software and scan your PC with the built in anti-virus.
+Ones installed into the system, it called install additional software that monitors the user’s internet activity, gathering this sensitive information and forwarding it to the attacker in which they could exploit it for their own purpose.
+To avoid this follow the same method in removing a Trojan, use anti-malware software and scan your PC with the built-in anti-virus.

 This type of threat goes hand in hand with the spyware.
 Once the spyware is installed into the system, the adware is usually installed with it.
-The main purpose of the adware is to post unsolicited advertisement into the users desktop, filling the window with unnecessary clatter that could hinder the PC’s performance dramatically.
-This is particularly troubling when the pop-ups contains adult oriented material that children may be exposed to.
+The main purpose of the adware is to post unsolicited advertisement into the users desktop, filling the window with an unnecessary clatter that could hinder the PC’s performance dramatically.
+This is particularly troubling when the pop-ups contain adult-oriented material that children may be exposed to.

-An adware is usually installed into the corrupted browser as well, one way of removing this is by resetting the browser settings and deleting the history also scan your PC with an anti-malware software and remember to always avoid suspicious looking software no matter what it claims it may be.
+Adware is usually installed into the corrupted browser as well, one way of removing this is by resetting the browser settings and deleting the history also scan your PC with anti-malware software and remember to always avoid suspicious looking software no matter what it claims it may be.